 For questions about PROGRAM materials, please contact email@example.com.
 If your recommenders cannot find the submit link to upload their letters to Cal State Apply, or need to make changes to already submitted files, they can send the letters directly to firstname.lastname@example.org.

 For technical questions about the CAL STATE APPLY application or process, please contact email@example.com.

-Learn more about the Master of Arts program in Museum Studies at SF State, admissions information for Fall 2023, and see the newest exhibition in the Global Museum!
-Admission is free, but space is limited and RSVP requested.
+Learn more about the Master of Arts program in Museum Studies at SF State and admissions information for the Fall 2023 cycle.
+Free registration at the link below.